mackenziekbrooks/dh180-w18-borndigital/labs.md

 ## Lab 2 // HTML + CSS // January 9
 For these exercises, you will need to a text editor and a brower other than Safari.

+### HTML
+HTML, or Hypertext Markup Language, is one of the basic building blocks of the web.
+HTML is a set of tags that add structure to documents.
+When you write a document, you rely on style to indicate something about the text.
+You might put the title in a bigger font or break up paragraphs with tabs or new lines.
+Markup languages do this by adding tags around the content you wish to set apart.
+For example: ```<title>The Lord of the Rings</title>``` or ```<p>This is a whole paragraph.</p>``` Your human eyes and brain can infer things based on visual appear that computers need to be told explicitly.
+That's why we need semantic markup.

+Documentation for HTML lives [here at the W3 Schools](http://www.w3schools.com/html/).

+1.

+### CSS
+Our next building block of the web is CSS, or Cascading Style Sheets.
+HTML structures your webpage, but you need something else to add the pretty colors and images.
+CSS has a different syntax than HTML.
+First you identify the HTML tag, then you declare the styles you wish to apply. ```title {color: red;}```

+See some basic CSS at the [W3 Schools CSS tutorial](http://www.w3schools.com/css/default.asp).